 9. Project Budget

-Include notes on the agreed-upon cost of the project or project estimate.
+Include notes on the agreed-upon cost or project estimate.
 Throughout the project, track progress against the budget—are you running over or under?

 10. Metrics & KPIs